ProsperousHeart/ProsperousHeart.github.io/README.md

 # How To Integrate New Code Into Live

-`npm run` will allow you to test the site locally.
+`npm start` will allow you to test the site locally.

+`npm start dev` will allow you to test the site locally AND have it automatically update with changes.

-`npm run build` creates a build directory with production build of your app.
+`npm run predeploy` creates a build directory with production build of your app.
 But this is not needed, since we are integrating with GitHub Pages.

 `npm run deploy` will run `predeploy` then `react-scripts build` to optimize your code into a production build.